 - $100 Saks Fifth Avenue credit — statement credits in-store or online at saks.com, with a $50 credit in January through June, and a $50 credit in July through December

-- Global Entry or TSA Pre-Check credit — up to a $100 Global Entry credit or once every 4.5 years an $85 TSA PreCheck credit.
+- Global Entry or TSA PreCheck credit — Once every 4 years, up to a $100 Global Entry credit or once every 4.5 years an $85 TSA PreCheck credit.
 Global Entry includes TSA PreCheck benefits.

-That’s in addition to comprehensive lounge access (including access to Centurion Lounges, Delta SkyClubs, Priority Pass lounges (enrollment required), and more), 5x Membership Rewards points on flights up to $500,000 on flight purchases per calendar year and then 1x, access to Amex Fine Hotels & Resorts, cell phone protection, travel coverage, and more.
+That’s in addition to comprehensive lounge access (including access to Centurion Lounges, Delta SkyClubs, Priority Pass lounges (Enrollment required), and more), 5x Membership Rewards points on flights up to $500,000 on flight purchases per calendar year and then 1x, access to Amex Fine Hotels & Resorts, cell phone protection, travel coverage, and more.

 What about the Amex Business Platinum?

 While The Business Platinum Card® from American Express isn’t undergoing a full refresh, the card is picking up a few new benefits, with change to its $695 annual fee (Rates & Fees).
 The Amex Business Platinum offers the $189 annual CLEAR credit, access to Global Dining Access by Resy, and access to the Premium Private Jet Program.

 I’ve had the Amex Platinum for years, and I’ll continue to have the Amex Platinum after these changes.
 Existing cardmembers are immediately getting new perks, but will only be paying a higher annual fee starting in 2022.
 Even then, I think the incremental perks justify the $145 annual fee increase.

 Here’s how I see myself using these perks (or not using them, as the case may be):